karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	$ kubectl api-resources --namespaced=true --> k8s objects which are created inside namespace
 	$ kubectl api-resources --namespaced=false --> k8s objects which are not created inside namespace

 	1. Pod		 	 --> Is the smallest object is k8s. conatiner are created inside the Pods.
 	2. ReplicaSet 		 --> to replicate POD's on k8s cluster. and make sure defined number of replicas avaialbe.
 	3. ReplicationController --> same as replicaset, but replicaset is advanced.
 	4. Deployment		 --> to deploy the application using deployment..
 	5. Service 		 --> to expose the deployed services to the external network need to create services.
 	6. Daemonsets		 --> this pods created one for each cluster node. means one pod on one physical server.
-7. Namespace		 --> k8s cluster, we can have mutiple namespaces, we devide namespaces as a working are for dev/uat/prod.
+	7. Namespace		 --> k8s cluster have mutiple namespaces, we devide namespaces as a working are for dev/uat/prod.
 	8. bindings
 	9. configmaps
 	10. endpoints
 	11. events
 	12. limitranges
 	13. persistentvolumeclaims
 	14. pods
 	15. podtemplates
 	16. replicationcontrollers
 	17. resourcequotas
 	18. secrets
 	19. serviceaccounts
 	20. services
 	21. daemonsets
 	22. deployments
 	23. replicasets
 	24. statefulsets
 	25. cronjobs
 	26. jobs
 	27. events
 	28. ingresses
 	29. networkpolicies
 	30. poddisruptionbudgets
 	31. rolebindings
 	32. roles

 **`kubectl`** : is a command, users use this command to interact with k8s cluster.